-The carrying values of cash; receivables; deposits; other assets; and accounts payable and accrued liabilities approximate their fair values due to their short term nature.
-Marketable securities are measured at fair value using level 1 inputs.
-Certain marketable securities were transferred from level 2 to level 1 during the year ended December 31, 2018.
-The derivative asset is measured at fair value through profit or loss ("FVTPL"), using level 2 inputs.
+The carrying values of cash, receivables, deposits, other assets, accounts payable and accrued liabilities and the promissory note approximate their fair values due to their short-term nature.
+Marketable securities are measured at fair value using level 1 inputs and changes in fair value are recognized at fair value through other comprehensive income ("FVTOCI").